with partners Adolf Rosenberger and Anton Piech.

 Photo credit: Unknown

-For the Ferrari crest, Enzo chose black for the horse’s figure as “That was the color it had always been—and always would be.”
-When Ferrari made up his mind, that was the way it was.
-Though highly visible in the media, Ferrari lived a distinctly private life.
-Rarely did he grant interviews.
-He was also known for not departing his homes in Modena and Maranello unless there was a compelling good reason to do so.
-The yellow field in the Scuderia Ferrari crest is Ferrari’s tribute to his place of birth, Modena, Italy, where he was born the 18th of February 1898.
+For the Ferrari crest, Enzo chose black for the horse’s figure as “That was the color it had always been—and always would be."
+(When Ferrari made up his mind, that was the way it was.)
+The yellow field in the Scuderia Ferrari crest is Ferrari’s tribute to Modena, Italy, where he was born the 18th of February 1898.
 Officially, records say he was born on the 20th.
 This is because a snow storm delayed his father from getting to the register office until 2 days after his birth.
 (Enzo Ferrari died on the 14th of August in 1988 at 90 years of age.
 By his own request, and to honor his father, public notice of his death was postponed for 2 days.)